bedops/bedops/docs/content/revision-history.rst

 * :ref:`update-sort-bed-slurm <sort-bed>`

-  * The :code:`update-sort-bed-slurm` utility provides a parallelized update of the sort order on BED files sorted with pre-v2.4.20 sort-bed, for users with a SLURM job scheduler and associated cluster.
+  * The :code:`update-sort-bed-slurm` convenience utility provides a parallelized update of the sort order on BED files sorted with pre-v2.4.20 sort-bed, for users with a SLURM job scheduler and associated cluster.
+See :code:`update-sort-bed-slurm --help` for more details.

 * :ref:`convert2bed <convert2bed>`